Nerimane107/Nerimane-ElRefai/Test Cases.md

 # First Part: Test Design
 ## Testing Scenarios :

-* When setting up a reminder for a scheduled time, You will receive a notification at the specified time titeled with the name of the reminder and the time.
+* When setting up a reminder for a scheduled time, You will receive a notification at the specified time titeled with the name of the reminder and the time : **Priority num 1**
-* When trying to set up a reminder for a time in the past (It is 12:15 pm and you want to set a reminder for today at 11:30 am), The application won't allow it.
+* When trying to set up a reminder for a time in the past (It is 12:15 pm and you want to set a reminder for today at 11:30 am), The application won't allow it. **Priority num 2**
-* When you share your to do list with your team, You can all see the updates and edits added to the list.
+* When you share your to do list or grocery list with your team, You can all see the updates and edits added to the list.
+You can also edit yourself. **Priority num 6**
-* Verify that you can use voice commands to add tasks and reminders to your to-list using siri.
+* Verify that you can use voice commands to add tasks and reminders to your to-list using siri. **Priority num 10**
-* Verify that you can easily add attachements and files to your tasks.
+* Verify that you can easily add attachements and files to your tasks. **Priority num 9**
 *  Mark a task as completed and shake your device.
-The completed task should be removed from your to do list.
+The completed task should be removed from your to do list. **Priority num 5**
 *  Set up a task in your to do list for Today.
-If you drag and drop it to to tomorrow's list it should be moved.
+If you drag and drop it to to tomorrow's list it should be moved. **Priority num 8**
-*  When you swipe , or click on the checkbox next to the task, it is marked as complete.
+*  When you swipe , or click on the checkbox next to the task, it is marked as complete. **Priority num 3**
-*  You can tag a task as a priority and it will be at the top of the list.
+*  You can tag a task as a priority and it will be at the top of the list. **Priority num 4**
 *  You can filter the tasks in a list using tags like "Priority".
-You should only see the tagged tasks in your list.
+You should only see the tagged tasks in your list. **Priority num 7**

+  # Second Part: Bug Reporting

+  ## Bugs found :
+  Title,ReproducibleSteps,Attachments,AffectedDevices,Network,Severity,Priority,Impact

+  * Bug 1: <br>
+     Title : <br>
+     Reproducible Steps : <br>
+    1.Click on any list of your choice <br>
+    2.Click on the three little dots at the top right of the screen. <br>
+    3. You will see 2 imports that lead to the same thing. <br>
+    Attachements : <br>